zbirow/Monster-Jam-Unpack/README.md

 * When I have time, I will write the correct tools, but it may take some time.

-* Currently, I do not know how to assign directories
+* I know how to assign directories

 ## Structures